 Since March, I’ve had two major panic attacks.
 I’m no stranger to them, and until this year was proud to have only experienced them a handful of times in my 35 years of life.
 But in the past few months, it seems there have been more problems than solutions.
 It’s surprising just how many times I’ve had to stop and remind myself to breathe.

 But I’m not alone.
 According to jobs platform Monster, 69% of remote workers are currently experiencing burnout symptoms as the pandemic stretches on.
-For essential workers, the numbers are likely higher.
+For essential workers, the numbers of those facing employee burnout are likely higher.

 The truth is that wellbeing is an increasingly pertinent issue, which – as home and the workplace converge – must now become an organisation’s top priority.
 Whether employees are working remotely, in a shared environment, or a combination of the two, disregarding wellbeing will have negative implications on employee safety, productivity, and motivation.

 What can and should be done about it?

 Minimise the psychological impact of social isolation with EAP